dqops/dqo/docs/getting-started/add-data-source-connection.md

     Once new tables are imported, DQOps automatically activates checks defined in [data policies](../dqo-concepts/data-observability.md)
     These checks detect volume anomalies, data freshness anomalies, empty tables, table availability, schema changes, anomalies in the count of distinct values, and null percent anomalies.
-By default, the profiling checks are scheduled to run at 1:00 a.m. on the 1st day of every month, and the monitoring checks are scheduled to run daily at 12:00 p.m.
+By default, the profiling checks are scheduled to run at 12:00 p.m. on the 1st day of every month, and the monitoring checks are scheduled to run daily at 12:00 p.m.

     [**Profiling checks**](../dqo-concepts/definition-of-data-quality-checks/data-profiling-checks.md) are designed to assess
     the initial data quality score of a data source.
 Profiling checks are also useful for exploring and experimenting with